LeadWYRE — Precision-Engineered Revenue Systems

 Key Takeaway

-The fundamental distinction between Google Ads and Facebook Ads lies in how they interact with user intent.
+Here's the deal: Google Ads and Facebook Ads hit different points in a customer's journey.
 Think of it as demand capture versus demand creation.

 Return on Ad Spend (ROAS) Benchmarks